Climate Jargon

 Hydroelectric power: Electricity produced from water running through turbines at a dam

-Hydroelectricity: See hydroelectric power
+Hydroelectricity: See Hydroelectric power

-Hydrofluorocarbons (HFCs): Family of powerful greenhouse gases
+Hydrofluorocarbons (HFCs): Family of powerful climate pollution gases

 Hydrology: Science of Earth’s water on land

-Hydropower: See hydroelectric power
+Hydropower: See Hydroelectric power

 Hydrosphere: All the water on Earth, including oceans, lakes, rivers, underground water, glaciers, clouds, and water vapor

-Ice age: When most of the Earth was covered by ice sheets; the last ice age ended 11,700 years ago
+Ice age: When most of the Earth was covered by ice sheets, the last ice age ended 11,700 years ago

 Ice sheet: Ice covering a very large land area, like Greenland and Antarctica